-To prevent damage to the corrosion-resistant anodized finish, use a rope or sling bridle through the hoisting openings, and avoid direct contact between the metal hoisting hardware and the aluminum frame.
+To prevent damage to the corrosion-resistant anodized finish, avoid using steel cable or hooks and instead use a rope bridle or sling through the hoisting openings.

 Never hoist the SeaQuest by its floats.
-Make sure the hoisting line does not wrap around or push against the floats.
+Make sure the hoisting line or bridle does not wrap around or push against the floats.
 The float assembly is not designed to take the full weight of the SeaQuest frame when out of the water.